boldrocket/objective-c-style-guide/README.md

 ```

 ## Initialization
-* For common initializers always use commonInit, this should be consistent across all relevant classes within the project.
+* For common initializers always use a method named `commonInit`, this should be used consistently across all relevant classes within the project.

 **Example**
 ```objc